E2ENet: Dynamic Sparse Feature Fusion for Accurate and Efficient 3D Medical Image Segmentation: Abstract

 \section{Abstract}

 Deep neural networks have evolved as the leading approach in 3D medical image segmentation due to their outstanding performance.
-However, the ever-increasing model size and computation cost of deep neural networks have become the primary barrier to deploying them on real-world resource-limited hardware.
-In pursuit of improving performance and efficiency, we propose a 3D medical image segmentation model, named Efficient to Efficient Network (E2ENet), incorporating two parametrically and computationally efficient designs. i.
+However, the ever-increasing model size and computational cost of deep neural networks have become the primary barriers to deploying them on real-world, resource-limited hardware.
+To achieve both segmentation accuracy and efficiency, we propose a 3D medical image segmentation model called Efficient to Efficient Network (E2ENet), which incorporates two parametrically and computationally efficient designs. i.
 Dynamic sparse feature fusion (DSFF) mechanism: it adaptively learns to fuse informative multi-scale features while reducing redundancy. ii.
 Restricted depth-shift in 3D convolution: it leverages the 3D spatial information while keeping the model and computational complexity as 2D-based methods.
-We conduct extensive experiments on BTCV, AMOS-CT and Brain Tumor Segmentation Challenge, demonstrating that E2ENet consistently achieves a superior trade-off between accuracy and efficiency than prior arts across various resource constraints.
-E2ENet achieves comparable accuracy on the large-scale challenge AMOS-CT, while saving over $68\%$ parameter count and $29\%$ FLOPs in the inference phase, compared with the previous best-performing method. {Our code has been made available at: \hyperlink{https://github.com/boqian333/E2ENet-Medical}{https://github.com/boqian333/E2ENet-Medical}}.
+We conduct extensive experiments on AMOS, Brain Tumor Segmentation and BTCV Challenge, demonstrating that E2ENet consistently achieves a superior trade-off between accuracy and efficiency than prior arts across various resource constraints.
+E2ENet achieves comparable accuracy on the large-scale challenge AMOS-CT, while saving over $69\%$ parameter count and $27\%$ FLOPs in the inference phase, compared with the previous best-performing method. {Our code has been made available at: \hyperlink{https://github.com/boqian333/E2ENet-Medical}{https://github.com/boqian333/E2ENet-Medical}}.